Nuala McAllister: Member of the Legislative Assembly (2022–)

 Nuala McAllister was Alliance's candidate for the 2022 Assembly election in Belfast North.
 She polled 4,381 first preference votes and was elected on the 11th count.
 She gained the seat held by SDLP Deputy Leader and Infrastructure Minister, Nichola Mallon, by a margin of 991 votes, in one of 9 gains for Alliance in the election.

+She contested Belfast North at the 2024 general election, coming third with 4,274 votes (10.6%).

 Personal life

 McAllister has two sons with her partner, Sam Nelson, and was the first "young mother" to be Lord Mayor.
-The couple's decision not to marry was influenced by their shared atheist beliefs.